See and protect every application flowing through VPP.

-PacketLens is an open-source DPI plugin suite for FD.io VPP.
-It classifies 300+ applications in real time — inside the data plane, at line rate, with zero hardware changes.
+PacketLens is an open-source DPI, DDoS protection, and call intelligence plugin suite for FD.io VPP.
+It classifies 300+ applications, detects volumetric attacks per-IP, blocks SYN floods at 10M+ SYN/s per core, protects VoIP carriers from SIP floods and RTP bursts, and applies a three-tier spam filter to flag suspicious calls for transcription and enforcement — all inside the data plane, at line rate, with zero hardware changes.

 300+protocols